 Two nights before:

-- Mill the kamut, spelt and rye separately and sift out the bran to feed the levain.
+- Mill the kamut, spelt and rye separately using whole grain berries and sift out the bran to feed the levain.
 Weigh the bran and set aside.
 Mine ended up weighing 35 g.
 Weigh out 105 g of the rye and save for the levain.
 Put the remainder of the rye and the sifted kamut and spelt in a bowl.
 Add the unbleached flour and the freshly ground flax.
 Reserve.

 The morning before: